How to plan your Rocky Mountain National Park Wedding or Elopement

 • It is affordable.
 The fee to get married at the park is only $300.
 That is not even close in comparison to a traditional wedding venue.

-• You get to help the park system with your reservation.
+• You get to support the park system with your reservation.
 Think of your reservation money as a donation.
-Many of our public lands are maintained by these donations to keep them beautiful everytime we visit.
+Many of our public lands are maintained by these donations to keep them beautiful every time we visit.
 It feels great to contribute to the places we love to enjoy!
+This is especially true when funding is being currently cut for our national parks

 How To Get Married At Rocky Mountain National Park